ao1codes/WORKHORSE-LITE/README.md

 **Email an AI.
 Get smart replies.
 No login needed.**

-ao1codes is an email-based AI responder.
+MailMind is an email-based AI responder.
 Just send an email to `ao1codes.ai@gmail.com` and you'll get a clean, professional response powered by Google's Gemini AI — no web apps, no accounts, just email.

 ---